-What is Philosophy?
 Philosophy is the study of knowledge, reality, and existence.
-And what does that mean exactly?
+That sounds very nice but what does that mean?
 That's just it - there is no exact in philosophy.
 Philosophy is the practice of asking really big questions that have no clear answer or that have more than one answer.
 The word philosophy comes from the Greek words for love and wisdom.
 Simply, philosophy is the love of wisdom.
 Philosophers ask questions to open topics of discussion and to get people thinking.

 Here are five questions a philosopher might ask: